 The course fee includes use of ropes and other technical gear although you should bring any crevasse rescue gear you already have (eg. Petzl crevasse rescue kit, rad line)

-You need to bring outdoor clothing suitable for standing around in winter conditions.
+You need to bring warm outdoor clothing and footwear suitable for standing around in winter conditions.
+The field element will be delivered close to the vehicles.
+You do not need to bring any ski equipment.

 Please book as early as practical to avoid disappointment.
 We require full payment at the time of booking.
 Please read the attached information on booking conditions and cancellation penalties carefully before booking.